 750 ml vodka (preferably potato-based)

-Snip the elderflowers off of the stalks into a quart (litre) jar.
+Snip the elderflowers off of the stalks into a quart (litre) jar (the stems can be toxic so leave as little stem as possible – you can use a fork to comb the flowers from the heads).
 Pour the vodka over the flowers and make sure they are submerged.
 Seal the jar and put it in a cool, dark place for one month.
 Over time it will start to turn a dark amber color.
 After one month has passed, strain the alcohol through a cheese cloth into a clean quart jar and discard the flowers and debris.
 Add ¼ – ½ cup sugar depending on your taste, seal, shake well, and return the jar to the cool, dark place.
 Shake the jar periodically.
 When all of the sugar has dissolved it is ready to drink.